 The benefits of migrating to Shopify Plus are numerous to both the end user and the eCommerce business itself.
 In other words, the platform helps businesses create better environments for customers to shop whilst making life easier for businesses to focus on their strategic sales and marketing efforts.

-Shopify Plus customers experience fantastic growth with revenue increasing on average by 126% year on year.
-The platform prides itself on making site maintenance as easy as possible whilst giving the end user the best possible experience.
+Shopify Plus customers experience fantastic growth - with some reports of revenue increases of 126% year on year.
+The platform prides itself on making site maintenance as easy as possible, while giving the end user the best possible experience.

-For example, Shopify Plus enables 100+ payment gateways to be easily integrated into your site.
+Shopify Plus enables 100+ payment gateways to be simply integrated.
 The more payment options you can provide to your customers the less likely you are to miss out on a sale.
-This provides an ease of use to the customer whilst improving your revenue.

 You can also easily add external sales channels to the platform to house these sources, including Amazon Marketplace and social channels, all in one place.
-Allowing you easy access to all your sales data, whilst allowing you to link directly to your customers, whoever they are or wherever they may be.
+This is designed to allow easy access to all sales data, while creating a direct channel to your customers, whoever they are or wherever they may be.

 Equally, there is no better eCommerce platform out there when it comes to growing your business into new markets and territories.
 The platform has dedicated storefronts for creating completely customisable international commerce spaces, which can be unique to the demand and clientele in each of your markets.

 One of our favourite Shopify Plus features is called Shopify Flow.
-Once set up this app will pick up jobs that previously needed to be done manually.
+Once set up, this app will fully automate jobs that previously needed to be done manually.
 It's specifically built to allow fast-moving merchants the time to focus on the bigger picture.

-Take stock control as an example; monitoring the levels of products and reordering from different suppliers can be a time staking process which in large organisations would eat into your productivity.
-Shopify plus can not only keep track of where your stock levels are but automatically re-order directly with your supplier.
-Saving you valuable time to focus on growing your business.
+Take stock control as an example; monitoring the levels of products and then reordering from different suppliers can be a time staking process which in large organisations eats into productivity.
+Shopify Plus can not only keep track of inventory, but automatically re-order directly with your supplier.

-Another Shopify Plus feature which helps you grow and customise even more is the Shopify Script Editor.
-This tool allows you to deliver powerful promotional campaigns designed to drive conversions and ultimately more sales.
+Another Shopify Plus feature designed to help businesses grow rapidly is the Shopify Script Editor.
+This tool allows merchants to deliver powerful promotional campaigns designed to drive conversion, and ultimately more sales.

-Incentivise your customers with ease to spend more with offers like custom pricing, promotions or free shipping.
-All of which is automatically added to the users order without having to enter a discount code.
-This can remove unnecessary friction from a customers shopping experience, making high cart abandonment rates a thing of the past.
-The Script Editor tool also allows you to have a custom level of detail and design in the checkout to tailor the shopping experience to your customer.
+This provides the ability to incentivise customers with ease - with offers like custom pricing, promotions or free shipping - all of which is automatically added to a user's order without having to enter a discount code.
+This can remove unnecessary friction from a shopping experience, eliminating high cart abandonment rates.
+The Script Editor tool also unlocks professional-grade design capabilities within the checkout, to specifically tailor the shopping experience to a specific customer.

-On joining Shopify Plus you also have access to your own dedicated support & success team, who will help you with insider guidance, industry trends and all the strategic coaching you could need - Shopify call these Merchant Success Managers (MSM’s) and they're a single port-of-call for account enquiries and business-as-usual support.
+On joining Shopify Plus, merchants also have access to their own dedicated support & success team, who provide insider guidance, industry trends and strategic coaching.
+Shopify call these Merchant Success Managers (MSM’s) and they're a single port-of-call for account enquiries and business-as-usual support.

-Another benefit when you sign up for Shopify Plus is that you are granted access to ‘an eco-system of world-class partners’.
-These experts can help implement work on anything and everything from migration to design and growth expansion tactics.
+Shopify Plus also unlocks ‘an eco-system of world-class partners’.
+These expert designers, consultants and agencies can help implement ideas on anything - from migration to design and growth expansion tactics.

 Shopify Plus really comes into its own here - it provides a degree of flexibility and sophistication that many eCommerce platforms just can’t provide out of the box - and more than that, provides access to the internals of the system in order to craft a completely custom eCommerce experience for your customers.

 In many ways, the Shopify app ecosystem is the jewel in the proverbial crown of the platform.
-There's such a mature, sophisticated and capable network of developers, creatives and software businesses that provide extensions and third party apps to the platform that there's almost no use case left that can't be satisfied by either building a custom solution private solution or adding a third party app designed to solve some of the tricky problems that come with running eCommerce businesses.
+There's such a mature, sophisticated and capable network of developers, creatives and software businesses that provide extensions to the platform that there's almost no use case that can't be satisfied by either building a custom, private solution or adding a third-party app designed to solve some of the tricky problems that come with running eCommerce businesses.